Growyourbrand.net Reference notes on brand consequence May 2026

 • Adweek also says the Splat first appeared as on-air branding in 1984.

-• For operators, a media identity is strongest when it gives the whole experience a behavior, not only a logo.
+• For operators, a media identity is strongest when it gives the whole experience a behavior, not merely a logo.

 The Decision Context